zitongcharliedeng/RawAccelForLinux/README.md

 ### Edit your config

-- Edit "ApplyMouseConfig.py" config to your liking using the mouseId you just found
+- Edit "ApplyMouseConfig.py" config to your liking
+- For mouseId I recommend using your xinput mouse name (in quotations "") rather than integer id number since the id can change after replugging the mouse
   ![image](https://user-images.githubusercontent.com/108423881/218272945-7e72fa74-10cd-43bd-b0e9-e7c915cdcca0.png)

 ### Apply config